coon-js/extjs-comp-navport/Readme.md

 # app-cn_navport  [![Build Status](https://travis-ci.org/coon/app-cn_navport.svg?branch=master)](https://travis-ci.org/coon/app-cn_navport)
 This **Sencha ExtJS** package provides an enhanced viewport template for rapid, modular, package agnostic Sencha ExtJS application building.

-The default Viewport implementation which can be found in `coon.navport.view.NavigationViewport` serves as a viewport-template for Sencha ExtJS applications.
-Along with its configurations and associated classes, it allows for support for routing, navigation and managing views, and lets you hook into modules represented by other packages by simply extending and specifying `coon.navport.app.PackageController`'s
+The default Viewport implementation can be found in `coon.navport.view.NavigationViewport` and serves as a viewport-template for Sencha ExtJS applications.
+Along with its configurations and associated classes, it allows for support for routing, navigation and managing views, and lets you hook into modules represented by other packages by simply extending and specifying `coon.navport.app.PackageController`s.

 A reference implementation can be found in the [conjoon](https://github.com/conjoon) project.

 ## Naming